azuline/rose/docs/CONFIGURATION.md

 # The directory containing the music to manage.
 Rosé has strong expectations
 # towards the organization of this directory.
 #
-# All releases are expected to be immediate child directories of the
+# All releases must be immediate child directories of the music_source_dir.
+And
-# music_source_dir.
-And Rosé expects that all tracks belong to a "release"
+# Rosé expects that all tracks belong to a "release" (meaning an album, single,
-# (meaning an album, single, EP, etc.).
-Therefore, loose audio files at the
+# EP, etc.).
+Therefore, loose audio files at the top-level of the source
-# top-level of the source directory will be ignored.
+# directory will be ignored.
 #
 # Rosé also writes collages and playlists to this directory, as `!collages` and
 # `!playlists` subdirectories.